How Our Life Purpose Has Been Reduced To Social Media Likes

 Really?
 Has our life been reduced to this, virtual likeability?
 Something as easy, simple and irrelevant as a Facebook “like” makes people feel better?

-There’s intense satisfaction for those who receives a lot likes, feedback, or birthday wishes.
+There’s intense satisfaction for those who receives a lot of likes, feedback, or birthday wishes.
 What’s also important, is the quantity and the quality of the responses.

 Reacting To Social Media Feedback

-They’ll become disgruntled, despondent and sad, once they find that the Facebook post they’ve made, receives no likes.
+They’ll become disgruntled, despondent and sad, once they find the Facebook post they’ve made, receives no likes.

 It’s come to the point, where Facebook is a place where they find support, as they’re social livelihood hinges on it.